Summary of services

 Our Support Officers can support your school by:

-The team of Support Officers, Speech and Language (SOSLs) are based at the WCLDC East Hamersley campus and includes speech pathologists and teachers.
+The team of Support Officers, Speech and Language Consultants (SLC’s) are based at the WCLDC East Hamersley campus and includes speech pathologists and teachers.
 Support Officers travel to our regional areas throughout the year, to work with schools who have requested support.

-Schools within the WCLDC service area will be contacted by the Outreach service each year to offer support and professional learning.
-Participating schools will enter into a Service Agreement and commit to ongoing learning, via the agreement.
+Schools within the WCLDC service area are able to access the Outreach service each year to offer support and professional learning.

 Please note: We cannot assess individual children who require assistance with speech (i.e. articulation, or clear production of sounds when speaking).
 Children with speech difficulties will require referral to Health services or a private Speech Pathologist.